exabyteso/amazonmq-activemq-labs/Javascript/README.md

 1. Browse to `cd ~/environment/amazonmq-activemq-labs/Javascript`

-2. Execute npm install @stomp/stompjs ws.
+2. Execute `npm install @stomp/stompjs ws`.

-3. Browse to the producer.js and consumer.js files in Cloud9 console on the left.
+3. Browse to the producer.js and consumer.js files in Cloud9 console on the left (amazonmq-activemq-labs -> Javascript folder).
 Open both files and make the below changes:

 * a.
 Prepend your @handle after the destination section in line 54 of the producer.js script e.g. /queue/@myhandle-non-persistent.
 * b.
 Prepend your @handle after the destination section in line 44 of the consumer.js file e.g. /queue/@myhandle-non-persistent.